 The year before my ankle injury featured in “How a rainy day can change your life,” I finally got to fulfill a dream I had held for many years which was to return to my homeland of Yorkshire and have a holiday in Scarborough.

 It was the summer I should have spent with my lovely friend Faye, in her house in Lac La Biche in Alberta, Canada.
 The time I spent with Faye was heavenly as she was an angel on Earth, and the house was so beautifully situated.

-Even though I did not get all of the dream, I was grateful I got to go back to Scarborough for one last time.
+Even though I did not get all of the dreams, I was grateful I got to go back to Scarborough for one last time.

 Pictures from the top- Our house in Lac La Biche, Alberta; Lac La Biche showing the monument to David Thompson who located the lake for the Hudson Bay Company; South bay & North bay, Scarborough taken the same day, Peasholm Park